 (On-Campus) BS in Civil Engineering

-Temple University offers the Bachelor of Science in Civil Engineering, preparing students for careers as professional engineers in designing, constructing, and maintaining the built structures.
+Temple University offers a Bachelor of Science in Civil Engineering, preparing students for careers as professional engineers in designing, constructing, and maintaining built structures.

 The function of civil engineers is to design roads, tunnels, bridges, commercial buildings, canals, dams, or industrial plants to meet societal needs physically.
 They design and build infrastructure solutions that enable people to live a comfortable daily life.